Macron: we need EU coronavirus rescue package worth 5-10 points of GDP

-French President Emmanuel Macron said Europe's response to economic turmoil caused by the coronavirus crisis required financial transfers to the hardest-hit states and not just loans.
+French President Emmanuel Macron said Europe's response to economic turmoil caused by the coronavirus crisis required financial transfers to the hardest-hit regions and not just loans.

-Speaking after EU leaders held a summit by video link on Thursday, Macron said the European Union's rescue package should be worth at least 5 to 10 percentage points of EU gross domestic product.
+Speaking after EU leaders held a summit by video link on Thursday, Macron said the European Union's rescue package to kickstart the recovery should be worth at least 5 to 10 percentage points of EU gross domestic product.
+"Several instruments are being discussed.
+What matters is that the response is big enough, financed by debt that is put forward and guaranteed jointly, and that there is, on the other end of it, proper budgetary transfers to the hardest-hit regions and economic sectors," Macron said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)